Dr Sarah Lockley, Chartered Clinical Psychologist

 I am a Clinical Psychologist registered with the Health and Care Professions Council (HCPC).

 I work using an integrative approach, where I use a combination of therapeutic models to tailor therapy for the individual.
-The predominant approaches I use include Cognitive behavioural therapy, Acceptance and Commitment Therapy and Compassion Focussed therapy, Motivational Interviewing and Mindfulness Based Cognitive Therapy.
+The predominant approaches I use include Acceptance and Commitment Therapy, Cognitive Behavioural Therapy (CBT), and Mindfulness Based Cognitive Therapy.

-I offer both short-term work, where we agree on a fixed number of sessions to work towards, or open-ended therapy, where we review how therapy is going intermittently, and draw sessions to a close when a natural beneficial end is appropriate.
+I offer both short-term work, where we agree on a fixed number of sessions to work towards, or open-ended therapy, where we review how therapy is going intermittently.

 Training, qualifications & experience